AleMorales9011/ForgeWare/src/System-Design.md

 2 hours

 System design is the blueprint for a software system.
-It's about defining the architecture, components, modules, interfaces, and data flow to achieve specific goals.
+It's about `defining the architecture`, components, modules, interfaces, and data flow to achieve specific goals.

 # Single Server Set Up

-A single server setup is a configuration where all system components, such as the web server, database, application server, and file storage, reside on a single physical or virtual machine.
+A single server setup is a `configuration` where all system components, such as the web server, database, application server, and file storage, reside on a single physical or virtual machine.

 1. The user accesses the website through a domain name.
-2. The IP address is returned to the browser
+2. The `IP address` is returned to the browser
 3. Hypertext transfer protocol requests are sent to the web server.
 4. The web server returns the HTML to the browser for rendering.